LuckkaB/Data-Science-Specialization/06_StatisticalInference/02_Probability/index.md

 - The probability that nothing occurs is 0
 - The probability that something occurs is 1
-- The probability of something is 1 minus the probability that the opposite occurs
+- The probability of something occurs is 1 minus the probability that the opposite occurs
 - The probability of at least one of two (or more) things that can not simultaneously occur (mutually exclusive) is the sum of their